-- course: to be announced by the instructor; this part has no exam per se but regular attendance is required - self-study unit: portfolio entries (in total around 1,500 words) - portfolio report: 3000 words, ungraded content of exam parts:
+- course: to be announced by the instructor; this part has no exam per se but regular attendance is required - self-study unit: portfolio entries (in total around 1,500 words) - observation report: 3000 words, ungraded content of exam parts:

-- course: ask your course instructor about what they require you to do for the course; regular attendance - self-study unit: - o thinking of books as commodities, not art; - aspects of the publishing industry, possibly also of the fields of cultural production; - observation practices.
-The final part is a project outline for the readings and talks. - portfolio report: - o brief outline of events; - o outline of observation results and conclusions; - reflection on how your hands-on experience compares to what you learnt in the course/self-study unit or course.
+- course: ask your course instructor about what they require you to do for the course; regular attendance - self-study unit: - reflecting on the roles and activities of the different stakeholders in publishing; - o observation practices. - portfolio report: - o outline of observation results and conclusions; - reflection on how your hands-on experience compares to what you learnt in the course/self-study unit or course.

+style sheet:

-style sheet: As for every term paper handed in for a course in the Anglophone division style sheet.
+As for every academic paper handed in for a course in the Anglophone Literature and Culture division, students are expected to use the division style sheet.

+assessment:
-Literature and Culture division, students are expected to use the assessment: The exam is ungraded.
-Students are expected to show

-- a concise outline of their project and the observation results;
+The exam is ungraded.
+Students are expected to show - a concise description of the observation results;